On This Day in History: May 1

 - The All-China Federation of Trade Unions is officially founded.
 Today it is the largest trade union in the world, with 134 million members.

-- German troops enter Munich to squash the Bavarian Soviet Republic.
+- German troops enter Munich to suppress the Bavarian Soviet Republic.

 - The RMS Lusitania departs from New York City on her 202nd, and final, crossing of the North Atlantic.
 Six days later, the ship is torpedoed off the coast of Ireland with the loss of 1,198 lives.